What is “Fake Reviews” and Why Should You be concerned?

 I am sure you saw products, eBooks, etc with a lot of sparkling reviews so you can buy them.
 Then you find out after buying them that it is far from what the review what saying: eBooks have misspelled words, products do not do what the review said it would, and so on.

 What does it tell you?
 Yep, I think you were a victim of fake reviews!
 Do you see now where I am coming from with “What are Fake Reviews?”

 Let’s find out more about What is “Fake Reviews”

 They’re reviews that make incorrect statements likely create a false impression for consumers to purchase their goods.

-Those Reviews are false even if they seems to be truthful.
-They are created with only one thing in mind “SALE” not the consumer.
+Those Reviews are false even if they seem to be truthful.
+They are created with only one thing in mind “SALE”, not the consumer.

-“Fake Positive Reviews” are the boosting an image that is no where close to reality.
+“Fake Positive Reviews” are boosting an image that is nowhere close to reality.
 But Carole, why is that?
 It is to influence the consumer to buy their goods!
 They make it like you got to buy this!!!!
-At this point you really want to buy it!
+At this point, you really want to buy it!
 They will do anything for a sale even criticize the competitor same product!

-Additionally, when a business have more positive reviews they rank higher with many search engines.
+Additionally, when businesses have more positive reviews they rank higher with many search engines.
 Also, more positive reviews can help offset negative reviews.

-Another dishonest reason to Positive Fake Reviews is to blemish the brand reputation of a competitor.
+Another dishonest reason for Positive Fake Reviews is to blemish the brand reputation of a competitor.
 By faking that they were a previous customer of a competitor, the review appears more truthful.